boldflight/BibleConverter/test_EPUB/output/heb.md

 [3] Think of him who endured such opposition against himself by sinners, so that you may not grow weary in your souls and give up.
 [4] You have not yet resisted to the point of bloodshed in your struggle against sin.
 [5] And have you forgotten the exhortation addressed to you as sons?
+“My son, do not scorn the Lord’s discipline or give up when he corrects you.
+[6] “For the Lord disciplines the one he loves and chastises every son he accepts.”
 [7] Endure your suffering as discipline; God is treating you as sons.
 For what son is there that a father does not discipline?
 [8] But if you do not experience discipline, something all sons have shared in, then you are illegitimate and are not sons.
 [9] Besides, we have experienced discipline from our earthly fathers and we respected them; shall we not submit ourselves all the more to the Father of spirits and receive life?